Goto main content

 Our story

-In 1982, two French doctors founded Handicap International (now Humanity & Inclusion) while supporting Cambodian refugees along the Thai border.
-Among these refugees, there were 6,000 amputees, mainly due to landmines.
-Despite an international effort to help the refugees, no organization was responding to the very specific needs of these amputees.
+In 1982, two French doctors founded Handicap International (now Humanity & Inclusion) while supporting Cambodian refugees, including 6,000 amputees how had lost their limbs mainly due to anti-personnel mines.
+Despite an international effort to provide relief, no organization was responding to the specific needs of these amputees.

 Jean Baptiste and Marie Richardier with 2 beneficiaries, Mom and Sorpin